Evolution of the Next Generation SOC

 5. Prevention – In the past, a traditional SOC or NOC would focus primarily on detection and incident response.
 (NOC may focus even further on availability as a primary metric).
 As enterprises and the information security realm have grown in complexity, proactive prevention is a must.
 The NG SOC must be able to see patterns that may lead to a successful attack and respond to it before it becomes a painful reality.
 While this is likely the most complex piece of the NG SOC puzzle, advanced tools including big data analytics are required.
 The value of the Next Generation SOC is found in the creation of actionable intelligence.

-As discussed, a successful NG SOC implementation requires tools, process and people.
+As discussed, a successful NG SOC implementation requires tools, processes, and people.
 The people aspect is critical and often a major challenge.
-Keeping and improving the skill level of NG SOC personnel requires the team to be exposed to multiple environments, requirements and events.
+Keeping and improving the skill level of NG SOC personnel requires the team to be exposed to multiple environments, requirements, and events.
 Outsourcing the NG SOC to an expert partner allows organizations to focus on their business while enabling the NG SOC analysts to leverage learnings from multiple sources to enhance their output for the customer.

 Whether it be internal or external, the NG SOC should be composed of the following components: